Skip to content

 from models.user import User

-from core.dependencies import get_current_user
+from core.dependencies import require_active_user, get_current_user

 from routers.ws import broadcast

-async def create_task(task: Task, session: Session = Depends(get_session), user: User = Depends(get_current_user)):
+async def create(task: Task, session: Session = Depends(get_session), user: User = Depends(get_current_user)):

 await broadcast(f"Task created: {task.title}")

-async def update_task(task_id: int, task: Task, session: Session = Depends(get_session), user: User = Depends(get_current_user)):
+async def update(task_id: int, updated: Task, session: Session = Depends(get_session), user: User = Depends(get_current_user)):

-await broadcast(f"Task updated: {db_task.title}")
+await broadcast(f"Task {task_id} updated")

 🧪 Step 3: Testing Real-Time Updates